bsdlabs/community/freebsdhelp.md

 1. Add people to the [@FreeBSDHelp](https://twitter.com/FreeBSDHelp) team (via TweetDeck)
 2. Add people to this repository with write access
+3. Let them run wild for a month or so, tweak and update the doc with Q/A (FAQ) and other things that come up
+4. Evolve!

 Mission and Purpose
 ===================